laravel/spark-next-docs/1.x/spark-paddle/plans.md

 Sometimes, you may wish to place limitations on a particular billing plan.
 For example, a project management application might limit users on a particular billing plan to a maximum of 10 projects, while a higher priced plan might allow the creation of 20 projects.

-If you choose to do this, we need to instruct Spark how to determine if a given billable model is eligible to be placed on a particular billing plan.
-We may accomplish this by modifying the `checkPlanEligibility` callback registered within the application's `App\Providers\SparkServiceProvider` class.
+If you choose to do this, you will need to instruct Spark how to determine if a given billable model is eligible to be placed on a particular billing plan.
+You may accomplish this by modifying the `checkPlanEligibility` callback registered within your application's `App\Providers\SparkServiceProvider` class.
 This callback will be invoked when a billable model attempts to subscribe to or switch to a new subscription plan:

 ```php
 Spark::billable(User::class)->checkPlanEligibility(function ($billable, $plan) {